 She talked about how her ex-husband was her friend for the longest time, and it felt like she started to get her friend back.
 When her son was starting college, they started to meet more often for family lunches to discuss with their son which college he was planning to choose, picking a major etc…

-When asked how did the forgiveness come along, she says she's not quite sure how it happened, but overtime, she found herself forgiving and forgetting.
-Everyone thought that she was forgetting because, she was lonely, she just wanted another husband.
+When asked how did forgiveness come along, she says she's not quite sure how it happened, but over time, she found herself forgiving and forgetting.
+Everyone thought that she was forgetting because she was lonely, she just wanted another husband.
 But that was the furthest thing from the truth.
-She talked to us about how she had dated a bit when she was divorced, almost got engaged too, but she chose not to.
+She talked to us about how she had dated a bit when she was divorced, and almost got engaged too, but she chose not to.
 As she began to heal and her happiness grew, she didn’t want a partner, or a marriage, she was building a life on her own and was feeling content and happy.
 So, when she was in the process of forgiving, and healing, she found herself opening up more and more.

 Her ex-husband was very patient, he waited a year and a half, before bringing up the topic of getting back together again.
 Actually, he didn’t really bring it up too, it just came about so naturally, and they found ourselves going on dates.
 When that happened, she had made a conscious decision to just be open, and see where this goes.
-She decided to treat the beginning of this relationship like it was a completely knew one.
+She decided to treat the beginning of this relationship like it was a completely new one.